GreptimeTeam/docs/docs/user-guide/logs/query-logs.md

+---
+description: Provides a guide on using GreptimeDB's query language for effective searching and analysis of log data, including full-text search and query statements.
+---

 # Query Logs

 This document provides a guide on how to use GreptimeDB's query language for effective searching and analysis of log data.